dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * service implementation should be public class and top level or nested static (it can't be nested instance)
 * service implementation should have either default no-arg constructor or `public static T provider()` that return instance of the class
   * So in the above example `ConsolePrinter` may not be a type of `Printer` (ideally it should be) - but it can be completely unrelated type with method `provider()` that returns type `Printer`.
 By the way this is the first default option, it first look for static `provider` method and only if not found then try to create instance using no-arg constructor.

+Split package:
+* when classes have the same package name from different modules or jars
+* protected by module system - such code won't compile - so module system blocks the split package
+* would compile with older jars and 2 cases possible:
+  * if same classloader is used - you can access such classes from your jar (this is the hack how to access package private classes from another jar)
+  * sometimes 2 jars maybe loaded into 2 different classloaders (some env like servlet) - in this case package private classes are accessible in your code but won't be available by your classloader

 `Jlink` - you can create custom jre environment, and run your app, where there is no java You can run your jar with 2 options `-jar` or `-cp`.
 If your jar is self-contained (all your dependency inside Manifest.mf in `Class-Path`) you can just use `-jar` option with jar name.
 If not and you have to pass all dependencies as `-cp` values and use main class after.